vdpappu/CarND-Vehicle-Detection/writeup.md

   * cells_per_block
  * Sample HOG features are shown below
  <<<INSERT IMAGE HERE>>>
-Up on experimentation, hog features across YUV channels with orientations = 8, pixels_per_cell = 8 & cells_per_block = 2 gave
+Up on experimentation, hog features across YUV channels with orientations = 8, pixels_per_cell = 8 and cells_per_block = 2 gave
 good accuracy with SVM classifier built for pipeline

 <h4>Describe how (and identify where in your code) you trained a classifier using your selected HOG features